Wish You Well (novel): Characters

 Louisa "Lou" Cardinal – the protagonist of the story.
 Lou is a 12-year-old girl whose world is thrown into chaos when her father, whom she is very attached to, is killed, and her mother stuck in a comatose state.
 She eventually goes to live with her great-grandmother, and experiences a completely different lifestyle.
 She is strong-willed, tough, and a little arrogant, quick to take (and sometimes to give) offense, and very thoughtful and almost openly critical.
 Still, deep in, she is caring and willing to make sacrifices for those around her.

 Oscar "Oz" Cardinal – Lou's younger brother.
 Oz is 7 years old, and is very attached to his mother.
-When she lands in a catatonic state, he has constant hope that she will get better. heads in a catatonic state, he grabs every minute hope that she will get better.
+When she lands in a catatonic state, he grabs every minute hope that she will get better.
 Eternally optimistic, this character is always very innocent, radiant, and joyful, although easily frightened.
 Still, he is willing to stand up for those he loves, as he proves in the final court case.
 Oz matures throughout the novel physically, mentally, and spiritually.

 Amanda Cardinal – the mother of Lou and Oz, she is very protective of her children, and makes a great sacrifice for them when she uses her own body as a shield during the fateful accident.
 Helped by her children, in the end, she finds the strength to struggle out of her coma and plays a key role in moving the jury in court.

 Jack Cardinal – the father of Lou and Oz, he is a well known author who tries to do what is best for his family.
 Always in need of money, he decides to move to California with promises of higher wages.
 However, that plan is thwarted when he is killed in a car accident.
 He is seen as grim and determined, much like his daughter, yet also possesses inner kindness.